 Skip to main content

 The Delivery History section gives you a complete record of every delivery run — who drove, where they went, how long it took, and whether deliveries arrived on time.
-Use it to spot patterns, improve your routing, and make sure your customers are getting a reliable service.
+Use it to spot patterns, improve your routing, and keep your service reliable.

 Viewing past runs